Arts Education Award

-* Please note that in 2013, we are changing the award to honor individuals instead of organizations.
+* Please note that in 2013, the award was changed to honor individuals instead of organizations.
 Leaders of organizations who have previously won the award are not eligible to win.
 Additionally, public officials with a role in education (mayors, school boards, district leaders, teachers, etc.) are also not eligible to win this award.
 The Arts Education Network seeks to honor individuals from the community (artists, parents, funders, and leaders of community or arts organizations, etc.) who demonstrate leadership in arts education.

 For questions about the award and criteria, please contact the Arts Education Network.